lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 ![vim](/assets/vim.png)

-All plugins are on Git.
-Makes updating to latest version just pulling a master.
+All plugins are on Git which makes updating to the latest version as easy as just pulling master.

 For every plugin you need to run: